 3. Tantalize and Excite Readers

-Drip-feed details of any announcement in a couple of teasers first – don’t just send out a single staff email which falls flat.
+Drip-feed details of any announcement in a couple of teasers first – don’t just send out a single staff email that falls flat.
 Whet the appetite, get staff talking, then announce with a bang.

 4. Employee Quizzes and Surveys